DenchiSoft/VTubeStudio/Events/README.md

 "config": { }
 ```

-The event contains the item instance ID and the item position in the usual coordinate system.
+The event contains the item instance ID, item file name (including extension if applicable) and the item position in the usual coordinate system.

 **`EVENT`**
 ```json